Responding to COVID-19: Arts Resources & Field Survey

 We are continuing to update a list of key resources that are relevant to both independent artists and cultural workers as well as arts organizations and collectives.

-In the resource directory on AirTable you will find emergency funding opportunities, information for freelance workers, information for nonprofit organizations, statements from arts service organizations, surveys & needs assessments, and self-care tips.
+On the resource directory you will find emergency funding opportunities, information for freelance workers, information for nonprofit organizations, statements from arts service organizations, surveys & needs assessments, and self-care tips.
+Here are a few key links you’ll find there:

 Call to Continue Supporting Artists & Arts Organizations